Noise and Track Keeping

 We recognise that aircraft can cause disturbance to our neighbours.

 Our Noise Action Plan details all our policies and restrictions on aircraft that are used to reduce, manage and monitor disturbance from aircraft operations.
-We know that aircraft noise during the night can be particularly disturbing and so have we tighter restrictions at night which are also published in our Night Noise Policy.
+We know that aircraft noise during the night can be particularly disturbing, so we employ tighter restrictions in the evenings which are also published in our Night Noise Policy.
 Our measures include:

 - Arriving aircraft – encouraging airlines to fly along standard approach paths and to fly the aircraft in a way that reduces noise levels heard on the ground.
 This includes “continuous descent approach” procedures which helps keep aircraft as high as possible for longer.